 There are a different evidentiary standard for each.

 [H], having no legal tie to NVIDIA or any of their partners, has run afoul of NEITHER standard.

-Good job with review.
+If you have an overclocked 980ti that sounds about right.
+If it’s not overclocked could be a little more.
+Assuming you are GPU bottlenecked and not CPU.Good job with review.
 If Nvidia is pissed it serves them well because they had opportunity to provide fair review terms like they used to for years instead they tried to play AMD and influence reviews.

 Hmm I wonder if this card would be good upgrade over 980ti (reference) I have now.
 1080 seemed a bit too small for the performance gained but this is another 10-20% faster.

 Do you think for games where i have 60-70 fps at 1440p will it bring them to 90-100 ?